-Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XI .
-POPULATION AND HOUSING: Would the e project: a.
+Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact XI I. POPULATION AND HOUSING: Would the e project: a.
 Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
 Discussion: There is no residential development proposed with this project. b.
-Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
-Discussion: The site is currently vacant. c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? $\square$ Discussion:N?A pro faci I. PUBLIC SERVICES: Would the project rest vision of new or physically altered governmental lities, the construction of which could cause sign vice ratios, response times or other performance of facilities, need ificant environ l for new or physica mental impacts, in o altered government and a second secon rnmental a.
-Fire protection? $\square$ Discussion: The project has been reviewed by the have been added to the project to meet the ES needs to be added to the project to meet the ES needs to be added to the project to meet the ES needs to be added t ent and the necessar y conditions of a approval b.
-Police protection? $\sum$ Discussion: The project is consistent with the Catherefore is not an impact. ity's General P Plan, Zoning and Eco onomic Strategy and c.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\sum$ Discussion: The site is currently vacant. c.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? $\sum$ Discussion:N?A pro fac II.
+PUBLIC SERVICES: Would the project rest vision of new or physically altered governmental ilities, the construction of which could cause sign vice ratios, response times or other performance of facilities, need ificant environ l for new or physica mental impacts, in o altered gover rnmental a.
+Fire protection? $\square$ Discussion: The project has been reviewed by the have been added to the project to meet the ES not ent and the necessar y conditions of a approval b.
+Police protection?
+Discussion: The project is consistent with the C therefore is not an impact. ity's General P lan, Zoning and Eco onomic Strategy and c.
 Schools?
-Discussion: The project is consistent with the Catherefore is not an impact. ity's General P lan, Zoning and Eco onomic Strategy and d.
+Discussion: The project is consistent with the Catherefore is not an impact. ity's General P Plan, Zoning and Eco onomic Strategy and d.
 Parks?
-Discussion: The project is consistent with the Catherefore is not an impact. ity's General P lan, Zoning and Eco onomic Strategy and
+Discussion: The project is consistent with the C therefore is not an impact. ity's General P lan, Zoning and Eco onomic Strategy and

 Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact e.
-Other public facilities? $\sum$ Discussion: The project is consistent with the C therefore is not an impact.
-City's General I Plan, Zoning and Ec onomic Strategy y and XI V. RECREATION a.
+Other public facilities? $\sum$ Discussion: The project is consistent with the C therefore is not an impact. ity's General F lan, Zoning and Ec onomic Strategy y and XI V. RECREATION a.
 Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
-Discussion: The project is consistent with the C Commercial / Light-industrial use.
-City's General I Plan, Zoning and Ec onomic Strategy y for b.
+Discussion: The project is consistent with the C Commercial / Light-industrial use. ity's General F lan, Zoning and Ec onomic Strategy y for b.
 Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
-Discussion: The project is consistent with the C therefore is not an impact.
-City's General I Plan, Zoning and Ec onomic Strategy y and XV .
-TRANSPORTATION/TRAFFIC: Would th e project: a.
+Discussion: The project is consistent with the C therefore is not an impact. ity's General F lan, Zoning and Ec onomic Strategy y and XV .
+TRANSPORTATION/TRAFFIC: Would the e project: a.
 Cause an increase in traffic which is substantial in relation to the existing traffic load and capacity of the street system (i.e., result in a substantial increase in either the number of vehicle trips, the volume to capacity ratio on roads, or congestion at intersections)?
 Discussion: The project is consistent with the C Commercial / Light-industrial use.
-It is not anti in traffic that would be more significant than a cipated that the proposed sports fac Union Road is an arterial road that will be impr coved with the levelopment of this project.
-This project will be required to pay development of the City. nt impact fees t hat will be used for traffic facilities in this area b.
-Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways? $\square$ c.
-Result in a change in air traffic patterns, including either an increase in traffic levels or a change in location that results in substantial safety risks?
-Discussion: The project is consistent with the City therefore is not an impact. 's General Plan, Zoning and Econ omic Strategy a and d.
-Substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
-Discussion: The project is not altering the existing g alignment of Un ion Road. e.
-Result in inadequate emergency access? $\sum$ Discussion: The project is designed to provide the necessary emerg gency access. f.
-Result in inadequate parking capacity?
-Discussion: the project has been designed to provi provided with Phase I and be improved as perman y parking area w vill be It is anticipated that if there were and event that w area will handle the overflow parking. ould impact the i mproved parking lot, that the ov erflow g.
-Conflict with adopted policies, plans, or programs supporting alternative transportation (e.g., bus turnouts, bicycle racks)?
-Discussion: The project is consistent with the City therefore is not an impact. 's General Plan, Zoning and Econ omic Strategy a and XVI.
-UTILITIES AND SERVICE SYSTEMS: Would the project: a.
-Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? $\sum$ Discussion: The applicants will need to obtain any Grading Permit.
-The City is requiring storm water b.
-Require or result in the construction of new
+It is not antic in traffic that would be more significant than a c cipated that the proposed sports fac Union Road is an arterial road that will be impr oved with the o levelopment of this project.
+This project will be required to pay developmen of the City. nt impact fees t hat will be used for traffic facilities in this area b.
+Exceed, either individually or cumulatively, a level of service standard established by the county congestion management agency for designated roads or highways?